Sushant-Chauhan/Luxury-Store/README.md

-# Welcome to your Lovable project
+# Welcome to Exclusive Ecommerce Store

+# Why Us ?
+- Brands that sell luxury products and services offer customers an exclusive shopping experience, from personalized references to unique packaging that delivers the feeling of opulence from the website to the doorstep.

 ## Project info

 **URL**: https://lovable.dev/projects/3d982655-2160-4cb1-bf35-812704c1fd31

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/3d982655-2160-4cb1-bf35-812704c1fd31) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+If you want you can  start contributing tho this project.
+You just need to clone this repo and push changes.
+Will review and merge.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)